-1- Imam Hossein Hospital Clinical Research Development Unit, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+1- Clinical Research Development Unit, Imam Hossein Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Abstract: (50 Views)
+Abstract: (131 Views)

-Case presentation: The current study reported the case of a 42-year-old man diagnosed with AS who later developed MS during follow-up.
+Case Presentation: The current study reported the case of a 42-year-old man diagnosed with AS who later developed MS during follow-up.

 Conclusion: While both AS and MS are autoimmune diseases, experiencing both conditions simultaneously is uncommon.
-Selecting an effective treatment plan tailored to individuals dealing with both diseases is crucial.
+Selecting an effective treatment plan tailored to individuals with both diseases is crucial.

 Type of Study: